Cow Television

 Cow Television is an Internet television service based in Fukuoka, Japan.

 History

 Cow Television was founded by Yasunori Takahashi.
-Takahashi worked with Television Nishinippon Corporation (TNC), an affiliate of Fuji News Network and Fuji Network System for eight years and wrote over 3000 news and documentary scripts.
+Takahashi worked with Fukuoka-based Fuji News Network and Fuji Network System affiliate Television Nishinippon Corporation for eight years and wrote over 3000 news and documentary scripts.

 On February 1, 2005, Cow Television was launched as a joint-venture with Takahashi's Spinout, and three other companies: Starbrand, Nextberry, and Kataoka Kikaku.